 Another frequent question sent by punters is how these new UK casinos

 are following all rules?
 They are doing it because they are running under a shared license.
-Most of the new casinos are whitelabel solutions sold by a established company which is licenced in the United Kingdom.
-They sell sub-accounts for investors who want to have their own online casino and these casinos came with the license automatically as the back office is the same of other hundreds sites.
+Most of the new casinos are Whitelabel solutions sold by an established company that is licensed in the United Kingdom.
+They sell sub-accounts for investors who want to have their own online casino and these casinos came with the license automatically as the back office is the same of other hundreds of sites.

 Casinobillionaire.com will be following everything about the UKGC and will publish all news and requirements to keep our readers updated.
 Stay tuned!